Table of Contents

 Culture takes time to reset

 Remaking an HR function and team takes time.
-Be patient in earning acceptance and adoption from the HR team but not when making necessary changes and updates to staffing, processes, policies, and practices.
+Be patient in earning acceptance and adoption from the HR team, but not when making necessary changes and updates to staffing, processes, policies, and practices.
 Focus on changing the HR culture, behaviors, priorities, and skills first.
 Managing the expectations of the organization's leaders, managers, and employees can take time.
-Still, with a focus on improving the manager and employee experience, research has found that organizational outperformance can result in a significant uptick in their acceptance of changes.
+Still, with a focus on improving the manager and employee experience, research has found that organizational outperformance can lead to a significant increase in their acceptance of changes.

 Invest in management

 Underperforming HR teams often neglect the needs of line managers.
-McKinsey has reported that companies are more than five times more likely to transform successfully when leaders role-model the behavior changes they asked their employees to make.
-Bringing managers into the transformation and making them champions and co-owners helps them better guide employees to understand and adopt updated HR practices, programs, and technology solutions.
+McKinsey has reported that companies are more than five times more likely to succeed in transforming when leaders role-model the behavior changes they ask their employees to make.
+Bringing managers into the transformation and making them champions and co-owners helps them better guide employees in understanding and adopting updated HR practices, programs, and technology solutions.

 Build a culture of people-centric excellence

 An HR turnaround creates an opening to change the culture, with renewed resourcing aligned with the intersection between business and employee needs in updated strategies, plans, and resources.
-Establish a clearer link and appreciation for the value of leveraging talent for business impact.
+Establish a clearer link and a greater appreciation for the value of leveraging talent to drive business impact.
 Given that Gallup attributes 70% of engagement levels to line management, any improved support for managers can translate into better people management and, as stated earlier, drives significant business results.

 Generate early and significant wins